akramsarfraj/Inventory-Management/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+After run the below command to start the json server to save data in db,json file

-### json-server --watch src\db\db.json --port portnumber
+### `json-server --watch src\db\db.json --port portnumber`
 To run the json server